-Cultured Marble is a man-made material that is non-porous and low-maintenance, primarily used for bathroom fixtures like tubs, countertops, sinks, and showers.
+Cultured Marble is a man-made material that is non-porous and low-maintenance, primarily used for bathroom fixtures like bathtubs, sinks, and showers.
 Cultured Marble can mimic the appearance of granite or marble, and has a high-gloss finish that offers durability and resistance to stains, chipping, and abrasion.

-Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes.
-You'll notice there are no dark colors offered because we do not refinish in dark colors.
-That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.
+Our standard color is white or off-white, but if you want a specific color and have the number and/or name of it, we can probably "special order" it from our manufacturer at an additional cost of $125.
+Please note that we do not refinish in dark colors because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.

-If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.
+If you don't need a special order color and are just trying to match the existing color to a toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.

 One of the most obvious characteristics of Cultured Marble is its 'swirly', 'speckled', or 'veiny' design.
 Because of that reason, we cannot repair cultured marble without refinishing the entire piece afterwards.
 There is no way to match that 'built-in' cultured marble look during a repair.

 Please note that our warranty is specifically related to the two things under our control: workmanship and product defects.
 We do not guarantee that rust, cracks, or holes won't reappear later in a bathtub, shower, sink, or shower floor if the underlying source of the damage (possibly a house shift, improper initial installation, water leak, or previous damage to the same area) has not been corrected.